 "Okay, you're actually starting to piss me off," Percy suddenly snapped.
 "Will you give it up already?
 We're not going to join the Titans.
-It's not about who's right or who's wrong, who's good or who's evil," he declared passionately, slashing his hands across the air.
+It's not about who's right or who's wrong, who's good or who's evil," he said, slashing his hands across the air.
 "It's about who's family."

 "You think we're stupid?"
 Percy continued, green eyes narrowed.
 "You think we're not aware that the gods are shitty parents?
 Because trust me, we're more than aware.
 The gods may act like they're perfect and can do no wrong, but I think we all know how fucked up they are."
 He paused.
 "Err, no offense," he said to Artemis.
 She inclined her head silently.
 He took the fact that she didn't blast him instantly as a good sign and continued.

-"So yeah, my dad may suck sometimes, and maybe I get the urge to punch him in the face every now and then, but he's still my dad, and at the end of the day, that's what truly matters."
+"So yeah, my dad may suck sometimes, and maybe I get the urge to punch him in the face every now and then, but he's still my dad, you know?"

 That's not a real jutsu, Kurama said flatly.